Hetsvi/recommenders/README.md

 # recommenders

-Various collection of web mining and recommender system project!
+Various collection of web mining and recommender system projects!